The following steps outline the basics of how to set up the equipment for a timing point in a race.

 Wait until the sync LED light is SOLID GREEN before using the Activator at a timing point.
 To turn off the activator, push and hold the blue power button for a few seconds.

 4. Now connect the wire loop to either port on the Activator.
 To do this align the white arrow on connector end of the wire loop with the white line on the Activator port.
-Push in the connector and twist the end piece to the right to lock the connector in place.
+Push in the connector and twist the end piece clockwise to lock the connector in place.